ProjectOpenSourceStory/TheBook/README.md

 ###Rule number two: You may only edit one story at a time.
 If you wish to edit a second story, make an entire new second fork for that one.
 Any given branch should only ever have a single story editted in it.
 Submissions with multiple stories editted will be denied.

-###Rule number two: You cannot modify the GNU license in the original story.
+###Rule number three: You cannot modify the GNU license in the original story.
 Instead, add a new line just below the license with the text "Editted by YOURNAME YEAR", if some of these already exist, just add yours beneath it.

 If for some reason enough of these edits exist that cause the GNU license to enter the second page, the license can be simplifed to amalgamate the names by year.
 This will be at the discretion of the Lead Editors.

-###Rule number three: All editting rules for text formatting in submitting stories still apply.
+###Rule number four: All editting rules for text formatting in submitting stories still apply.

 ###"what if I don't want people to be able to edit my work?"
 Unfortunately this is not in the spirit of the POSS.
 Everything in the project is free game and, as long as the edits pass and are considered in the spirit of the original work, they can be accepted.